themaximehardy/understanding-typescript/s2_ts_basics_and_types/README.md

 ```

 In TypeScript, you work with types like `string` or `number`.

 **Important**: It is `string` and `number` (etc.), NOT `String`, `Number` (etc.).
 **The core primitive types in TypeScript are all lowercase!**

+---

 ### Type Inference

-TypeScript can infer the data type of a variable as we assign values to them.
-For example, if we assign a value to a number, then it automatically knows that the value is a number without us telling it explicitly in the code that the variable has the data type number.
+TypeScript can **infer** the data type of a variable as we assign values to them.
+For example, if we assign a value to a `number`, then it **automatically knows that the value is a number** without us telling it explicitly in the code that the variable has the data type number.

 ```ts
 let number3: number; // Good practice to tell TS which value will be stored